Late Game Progression Guide

 Endgame Loadout Standards

-A proper late-game loadout means Tier III weapons at minimum, with Tier IV preferred for primary combat tools.
-The gap between Tier II and Tier III is significant enough that Tier II weapons become a liability in contested late-game content.
+A proper late-game loadout in Arc Raiders means Tier III weapons at minimum, with Tier IV preferred for primary combat tools.
+The gap between Tier II and Tier III is significant enough that Tier II weapons become liability in contested late-game content.

 Armor requirements for late-game are Level 3 minimum.
 Level 2 armor will not survive the concentrated fire of late-game PvP encounters or the increased Arc aggression in high-tier raid zones.